African Violet Chimera

 violets are the world's most popular houseplant because they are capable of

-blooming the year round.
+blooming year round.
 Adequate light is the most important factor in

 promoting flowering.
 Place the plants near any window that has bright, but